abnerrjo/BlogSourceCode/source/_posts/2017-06-10-intepreting-a-hand-drawn-hash-game.markdown

 }
 ```

 Ok!
 In order to call the `connectedComponents` function, we need to pass a image of same dimension of the input image.
 It will store the label associated to each pixel.
-Then I iterate over pixel of the label image and save the position in a map that associates a label to a vector of positions.
-After that, I want to get bounding rect and a image containing only the pixels of a determined component.
+Then it iterates over each pixel of the label image and saves the position in a map that associates a label to a vector of positions.
+After that, we want to get bounding rect and a image containing only the pixels of a determined component.
 For that I'm calling the `getComponentImg` function.
 Let's see how it's implemented:

 ```c++ hash.cpp
 cv::Mat getComponentImg(const std::vector<cv::Point2i> &pixels, cv::Rect &boundingRect)